TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-01-10-9-steps-to-migrate-from-jekyll-to-statie.md

 id: 176
 title: "9 Steps to Migrate From Jekyll to Statie"
 perex: |
-    Jekyll is great to start for micro websites like [Go Monorepo](https://gomonorepo.org/).
+    Jekyll is great a way to start static website on Github Pages.
 But Jekyll has one big problem - the language.
     How would you add custom Twig or Latte filter to Jekyll?
     <br><br>
-    I wanted to migrate [gomonorepo.org](https://gomonorepo.org/) and [gophp71.org](https://gophp71.org/) from Jekyll to Statie.
+    I wanted to migrate my static websites from Jekyll to Statie.
 Can new `init` command make this piece of cake?
 And what needs to be done next?
 tweet: "New Post on #php 🐘 blog: 9 Steps to Migrate from #Jekyll to #Statie"

 updated_since: "February 2019"